jvaverka/jvaverka.github.io/posts/free-as-in-beer/index.md

 ### Bad News

-Now, there is an old adage:
+There is an old adage:

 > Linux is only free if your time has no value.[^linux]